APPLICATIONS FOR SEPTEMBER 2021 START ARE NOW OPEN

 - possess excellent self-organisational skills and ICT skills

 - a good honours degree (2:2 or above)- you must have received the results for this before applying for the salaried programme

-- English, Maths and Science GCSE (or equivalent) grade C or above- you must have received the results for these qualifications before applying.
+- English, Maths and Science GCSE (or equivalent) grade 4 or above- you must have received the results for these qualifications before applying.

 - evidence of at least two weeks experience in a UK primary school

-The school will also ask you to fill out an occupational health screening and DBS check before commencing the programme.
-In addition you will need to pass the DfE Numeracy and Literacy skills tests by July 2017.
-These can be booked once you have submitted your application.
+The school/university will also ask you to fill out an occupational health screening and DBS check before commencing the programme.

 We can offer: